CosmicNvim/CosmicNvim/readme.md

-# ✨ CosmicNvim

-Welcome!
+<h1 align="center">💫 CosmicNvim</h1>

-✨ CosmicNvim is a lightweight and opinionated Neovim config for web development, specifically designed to provide a COSMIC programming experience!
+CosmicNvim is a lightweight and opinionated Neovim config for web development, specifically designed to provide a 💫 COSMIC programming experience!

 ## 🚀 Stellar Features